-\ Students may elect to enroll in one to four graduate-level courses to count toward both the undergraduate and graduate degrees.
-The courses available are dependent upon the student's selected graduate degree program.
-The number of graduate courses taken and the course availability may impact the length of time to degree completion for both the undergraduate and graduate degrees.
+Students may elect to enroll in 1 to 4 graduate-level, cross-listed courses to count toward both the undergraduate and graduate degree.
+The number of courses available is dependent upon the student's selected undergraduate and graduate degree program.
+The number of graduate courses taken and the course availability will impact the length of time to degree completion for both the undergraduate and graduate degrees.